input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 turns out to be smaller and cheaper to verify.
 Or can we?

 ## Don't share your secrets!
-If you are reading this blogpost I guess that you know what is coming next.
+If you are reading this blogpost you know what is coming next.
 Indeed, if we share the secret keys for these two algorithms, an adversary could trick an ed25519 signer to basically expose its private key.
 The way we can do this came in a spoiler early on!
 What is essentially happening here is both VRF and ed25519 use the same key derivation function.
 On the one hand this results in the same $pk$ for a given $sk$.
 However, this also means